“As I heard those words coming out, I wanted to grab them from the air and take them back.”

 And as I heard those words coming out, I wanted to grab them from the air and take them back.

-Sometimes when words change, they take on the direct opposite meaning to what they had originally, like awful, awful used to mean something that filled you with awe and could inspire you now it means something terrible, and it’s hard to imagine how that can be used positively.
+Sometimes when words change, they take on the direct opposite meaning to what they had originally, like “awful”.
+“Awful” used to mean something that filled you with awe and could inspire you.
+Now it means something terrible, and it’s hard to imagine how the word can be used positively.

-While the future I dream of for the workplace is a future where it’s pretty difficult to understand and imagine how the word bossy could ever have been anything other than a compliment.
+Well, the future I dream of for the workplace is a future where it’s pretty difficult to understand and imagine how the word “bossy” could ever have been anything other than a compliment.